Francis Maude: Shadow Cabinet, 1997–2010

-After the 2005 general election, Maude returned to the Shadow Cabinet as Chairman of the Conservative Party.
-As the so-called Holy Spirit of Conservative modernisation, Maude set the Tory Party on the path to reform which saw David Cameron selected as Party Leader.
+Following the 2005 general election, Maude returned to the Shadow Cabinet as Chairman of the Conservative Party.
+As the so-called Holy Spirit of Conservative modernisation, Maude set the Tory Party on the path to reform, which saw David Cameron selected as Party Leader.
 In his first speech to the Conservative Conference as Party Chairman, Maude presented what he calls his "killer slide".
 The slide revealed that "voters confronted with the party’s immigration policy neutrally supported it by two to one, but when told that it was a Conservative policy the proportions reversed".
 The point he was making was not that sound conservative ideas damaged the Conservative Party but that 'The Conservative Party, as it was then seen, was damaging good Conservative policies".
 During his tenure, alongside newly elected Leader David Cameron, the Conservatives adopted the A-List of parliamentary candidates, with priority being given to women and people from ethnic minorities.

 In July 2007, Maude was made Shadow Minister for the Cabinet Office and Shadow Chancellor of the Duchy of Lancaster, with responsibility for preparing the Conservatives for government, with some dubbing him the Party's "enforcer".
-At the Conservative Party Conference in October 2007 he said: "David (Cameron) has asked me to lead an implementation team that will ensure that we are as well-prepared as any incoming government has ever been.
+At the Conservative Party Conference in October 2007, he said: "David (Cameron) has asked me to lead an implementation team that will ensure that we are as well-prepared as any incoming government has ever been.
 Our priorities rigorously sorted.
 Our teams armed with the knowledge and capabilities that will enable new ministers to start making a difference from day one."
 Ahead of the 2010 general election, Maude led attempts by the then-Conservative Opposition to work with the UK Civil Service to prepare for government.

 Maude supported Republican John McCain in the 2008 U.S. presidential election.
 He led the Conservative Party delegation to the 2008 Democratic National Convention.